Volume Two

 "I-It's not bad!"

-The queen giggled, dodging the blushing Partia's furious blows.
-A lively ditty could be heard from the other side of the room.
+The queen giggled, dodging the blushing Pasha's furious blows.
+A lively ditty drifted in from the other side of the room.

-"If that wasn't able to satisfy you, I suppose there's no helping it…"
+"If that wasn't enough to satisfy you, I suppose there's no helping it…"

-The two immediately sensed the queen's change in mood.
+The two immediately sensed the change in the queen's mood.

-Partia didn't see any hostility from the queen, and Gabriel's caution turned into confusion.
+Pasha didn't sense any hostility from her, and Gabriel's caution turned into confusion.

 "I apologize for the slip of the tongue.
-Allow me to thank you yet again for escorting Helly here."
+Allow me to thank you once more for escorting Helly here."

 "I-It was no problem at all!
 Onee-chan paid me to do it, after all!"

-Partia responded in a fluster due to the queen of the merfolk bowing to her.
+Pasha responded in a fluster, since the queen of the merfolk was bowing to her.

 "That is true.
-That is why, I would like to give you some information."
+Which is why I would like to give you some information."

 "" … Huh? ""

-Siren looked downwards as she began to speak.
+The Siren lowered her gaze as she began to speak.

 "What does that mean?"